Diabetes Reversed by Doctor's Diet

 In research studies conducted with Georgetown University and George Washington University in Washington, D.C., the latest research confirms that many people with diabetes can think beyond delaying the inevitable decline and improve their health dramatically.
 They can cut their blood sugar, increase insulin sensitivity, and reduce or eliminate medications, and they can do this with a simple set of diet changes.
 Unlike with medication treatments, the "side effects" of the menu change are good ones: weight loss, lower cholesterol levels, lower blood pressure, and increased energy.

-was a small study involving only 13 patients—that relied entirely on diet changes.
+The first study to use such an aggressive approach to diabetes was a small study involving only 13 patients—that relied entirely on diet changes.
 There was no new drug, no magical supplement—not even an exercise program.
 But the results were amazing.
 Two-thirds of the patients improved so much that they were able to reduce or eliminate their medications within 12 weeks.
 The study was published in Preventive Medicine in 1999.

 Then in a second study, this one involving 59 patients with varying degrees of blood sugar control, some healthy, others prediabetic or diabetic—studies were concentrated on why diet change works.
 It became clear that the diet shift actually caused a fundamental change in the body itself.
 In 14 weeks, the diet led to a 24 percent improvement in insulin sensitivity—that is, the body’s ability to respond to insulin, the sugar-storing hormone that is dysfunctional in diabetes.
 Participants whose blood sugar levels were in the abnormal range saw them promptly return to where they belonged.
 The results were presented at the American Diabetes Association (ADA) Scientific Meeting in 2004 and were published in the American Journal of Medicine in 2005.